pieter-degroote/UltimateKEYS-testing/README.md

 The classic 'Caps Lock' behavior can be triggered (or toggled) by pressing both Shift keys together.
 See the folder **`ahk-capslock-mods`** for instructions.

-## Belgian AZERTY

-Belgian AZERTY layout in AHK (overlay scripts for US QWERTY).
-These scripts can also be used to learn about the different key remappings and assignments in AutoHotkey v2 and v1.1.
-See the folder **`belgian-azerty`**.

 ## Important - Security Warning

 **=&gt; Win/Linux&nbsp;: &nbsp;Only use "BASIC LATIN" characters (codes 32 to 126) for your Windows, Microsoft Live and Linux passwords&nbsp;!**